openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the write interface for application event logging, the system ignores related events because the logging function is not enabled.
+When calling the write interface for application event logging, the system will ignore related events because the logging function is not enabled.

 **Possible Causes**

 The application event logging function has been disabled.

-**Resolution Steps**
+**Solution**

 Call the configuration interface to enable the logging function.